Azure-Samples/azure-opensource-labs/cloud-native/aks-arm64-terraform/README.md

 ## Next steps

-Please head back to [Deploying `ARM64` workloads to Kubernetes](https://github.com/Azure-Samples/azure-opensource-labs/tree/main/cloud-native/aks-arm64#deploying-arm64-workloads-to-kubernetes) to follow along with the remainder of the lab guide.
+Continue on to the [Deploying `ARM64` workloads to Kubernetes](../aks-arm64/aks-arm64#deploying-arm64-workloads-to-kubernetes) portion of the [Azure Kubernetes Service with ARM64 node pools](../aks-arm64/) lab to deploy workloads to your cluster.

 ## Clean up resources

 Once you have finished exploring AKS with ARM64 node pools, you should delete the deployment to avoid any further charges.

+Run the `destroy` command to delete all your resources.

 ```bash
 terraform destroy